 Why Holistic Treatment Works

-Think of depression treatment like building a house—you need a strong foundation, solid walls, and a secure roof.
-Traditional treatments often focus on just one aspect, like medication, which is like trying to keep a house standing with only walls.
-Holistic treatment, on the other hand, strengthens every part of your mental health “house.”
+Treating depression is like building a house—you need a solid foundation, supportive walls, and a secure roof.
+Traditional treatments often focus on just one piece, like medication.
+Holistic care, in contrast, strengthens every part of your mental health structure.

 Your Path Forward: Embracing Whole-Person Healing